The Bad Guys 2: Development

-In March 2022, a month before The Bad Guys was released, director Pierre Perifel said that he would "love to do a sequel".
+In March 2022, a month before The Bad Guys was released in the United States, director Pierre Perifel said that he would "love to do a sequel".
 On March 26, 2024, a sequel was confirmed by DreamWorks Animation, with Perifel returning to direct and JP Sans, who served as head of character animation on the previous film, co-directing, making this his directorial debut.
 Sam Rockwell, Marc Maron, Awkwafina, Craig Robinson, Anthony Ramos, Richard Ayoade, Zazie Beetz, Alex Borstein, and Lilly Singh all reprise their roles from the previous film.
 On July 13, 2024, it was announced that Natasha Lyonne had been cast in the sequel.
 Maria Bakalova and Danielle Brooks were announced as part of the cast in November.

 Animation

 On October 6, 2023, the then-unannounced film was revealed to be animated by Sony Pictures Imageworks.
 Imageworks would operate as a partner studio with DreamWorks utilizing a "mixed production model".
-Pre-production would be done in-house at DreamWorks along with approximately 50% of the asset build and one hour of production, while Imageworks will handle the other 50% of asset builds and 20 minutes of shot production.
+Pre-production was done in-house at DreamWorks along with approximately 50% of the asset build and one hour of production, while Imageworks handled the other 50% of asset builds and 20 minutes of shot production.
 All animation was finished by May 7, 2025.

 Music

 Daniel Pemberton returns to compose the film's score.
 Rag'n'Bone Man and WizTheMc performed an original song for the film, titled "GOODLIFE", which was released as a single on July 11, 2025, while another original song titled "Taking Everything", performed by Busta Rhymes, was released on July 25.
 The official soundtrack was released by Back Lot Music on August 1, 2025, the same day as the film's theatrical release in the United States.

+Additionally, "Espresso" by Sabrina Carpenter, "iDance & Rule It" by Luciana, "Shake Your Groove Thing" by Peaches & Herb, a rendition of the Chicken dance performed by The Starsound Orchestra, a remix of Cardi B, J Balvin and Bad Bunny's "I Like It" by Dillon Francis, "Crimson and Clover" by Tommy James and the Shondells, Felix Mendelssohn's "Wedding March", "Frontline" by Mo'Kalamity and The Wizards, "Black Rose" by Coi Leray, "Purple Hat" by Sofi Tukker and "Rebel Rebel" by David Bowie are heard in the film but not included in the soundtrack album.
+Furthermore, like its predecessor, "Bad Guy" by Billie Eilish was only featured in the trailers.